Celebrating World Breastfeeding Week: The Role of Breastfeeding in Achieving the SDGs

 During this year’s World Breastfeeding Week, we reflect on the crucial role of breastfeeding in pursuing the Sustainable Development Goals (SDGs).
 The World Health Organization (WHO) recommends that infants be exclusively breastfed for at least the first six months and continue breastfeeding for two years.
 WHO aims to increase global exclusive breastfeeding rates to at least 50% by the year 2025.

-Currently, only 38% of infants around the world are breastfed exclusively, which contributes to approximately 800,000 infant deaths annually.
+Currently, only 38% of infants around the world are breastfed exclusively, and suboptimal breastfeeding contributes to approximately 800,000 infant deaths annually.
 Breastfed infants are at least six times more likely to survive in the first few months of life compared to non-breastfed infants.
 Breast milk helps prevent respiratory infections, diarrhoeal disease, urinary tract infections, obesity, asthma, diabetes and other life-threatening conditions in children.
 Furthermore, research suggests that breastfeeding protects mothers against breast and ovarian cancer, reduced bone density and possibly postpartum hemorrhage.
 Promoting exclusive breastfeeding is particularly important in low-resource settings where maternal and infant mortality and morbidity rates are high.

 The connection between breastfeeding and SDG 3 (ensure healthy lives and promote well-being for all at all ages) is obvious; but breastfeeding can also help us achieve the other SDGs.
 For example, breast milk is not only the best source of nutrition for infants—it is also available globally regardless of socioeconomic status.
 Therefore, encouraging and supporting women in low-resource settings to breastfeed can play a vital role in achieving SDG 1 (end poverty in all of its forms everywhere), SDG 2 (end hunger, achieve food security and improved nutrition and promote sustainable agriculture) and SDG 10 (reduce inequality within and among countries).